saltfreegaming/analytics-docs/docs/project-management/stakeholder-overview.md

 4. **League health and insights:**
     - Descriptive statistics analyzing win rate deviation.
-    - Matches played per ticket in the last month; retired tickets should be zero.
+    - List matches played per ticket in the last month.
+    - Matches played for retired tickets should be zero.

 5. **Steam / account health:**
     - Unaccounted-for Steam accounts that need to be tracked down.